 At my last job as a psychotherapist working with adolescents who had severe emotional disturbances, I had mentioned to a Christian co-worker that I had this troubling sense that I was supposed to be doing something else.
 He immediately and without question, stated, “Oh, that’s because you have a call.”
 I was blown away because over the course of years I had been debating the meaning of this inner feeling, and here he hears only the smallest hint of it and he has no doubt – his faith was far stronger than mine.
 Due to depression, I ended up leaving this position, and eventually my profession as a psychotherapist.

-In the midst of this breakdown, I confirmed my faith in the Episcopal church, similar to the Roman Catholic Church in liturgy, ritual and theology.
+During this breakdown, I confirmed my faith in the Episcopal church, similar to the Roman Catholic Church in liturgy, ritual and theology.
 I had a series of mystical experiences and unexplained coincidences where God called me to St. Paul’s Episcopal Church in Benicia, California.
 The congregation which confirmed me was spirit filled and lovingly helped me during a time of great need.
 During the manic phase of my breakdown, speeding through my mind were thoughts regarding the Christian mystics, chaos theory and binary language (which I didn’t know how to translate, of course).
 The content was of a highly religious nature.
 Luckily the mania did not steer me toward any harmful behavior, no spending spree, no promiscuity.
 Around this time, I sought spiritual direction and mental health treatment.
 My church community was unconditionally supportive and concerned for my well-being.

 Once I had my breakdown at thirty, I did not feel that I was able to continue working as a psychotherapist.
 I was too fragile.
 Since then, I have felt guilty that I have not ministered to the world as I did when I was in my teens and twenties.
 I had volunteered in hospitals, lobbied for social justice and the environment, helped battered women and their children, counseled pregnant and parenting teens, and treated children and adolescents with severe mental illness.